games-on-whales/gow/docs/collections/_installation/headless.md

 This is where GOW really shines!

 We'll take care of running and configuring:
-- a desktop environment
+- A desktop environment
-- with audio
+- With audio
-- inside Docker
+- Inside Docker
-- that can support HW acceleration
+- That can support HW acceleration
-- and with a streaming solution that:
+- And with a streaming solution that:
-    - it's low latency
+    - It's low latency
-    - supports keyboard, mouse and joypads
+    - Supports keyboard, mouse and joypads
-    - can be HW accelerated
+    - Can be HW accelerated
 - **!!!**

-On top of that foundation layer you can run most of the GUI applications out there and even games!!
+On top of that foundation layer you can run most of the GUI applications out there and even games!